oumaymahammami/VehicleDashboard/README.md

 ## Hardware (Physical ESP32)

-The data collection part of this project runs on a **physical ESP32 microcontroller** (not a simulation).
+The data collection part of this project runs on a **physical ESP32 microcontroller**.

 * **Microcontroller:** ESP32
 * **Sensor:** DHT11 (Temperature and Humidity Sensor)